-To no surprise, my 5/1 jumbo ARM refinance has run into a snafu.
-For those who don’t know, I’m trying to refinance a 2.625% 5/1 ARM in its 5th year into another 5/1 ARM at 2.375%.
-If I let the ARM adjust after the 5th year, it may adjust to 3.375% or higher since the rate is based off LIBOR + a 2% margin.
-Everybody who has an ARM close to adjusting needs to refinance.
+A while ago, my 5/1 jumbo ARM refinance ran into a snafu.
+I was trying to refinance a 2.625% 5/1 ARM in its 5th year into another 5/1 ARM at 2.375%.
+If I let the ARM adjust after the 5th year, it would have adjusted to 3.375% or higher since the rate is based off LIBOR + a 2% margin.

 I enjoy paying down principal every month because it’s like a forced savings account.
 My goal is to pay off the entire mortgage by age 50 (2027), or 22 years after I first took the sucker out.
 Once a mortgage is paid off, there’s only one figure needed to calculate your net worth: the market value of the property.

-With the combination of buying another property in 2014 and paying myself a modest salary from my online business, I just don’t qualify for refinancing the full $981,000 amount.
-Instead, I only qualify for refinancing $800,000.
+With the combination of buying another property in 2014 and paying myself a modest salary from my online business, I just didn’t qualify for refinancing the full $981,000 amount.
+Instead, I only qualified for refinancing $800,000.

-Given I’m not bullish on stocks, real estate, or private equity over the next two years, I’m not looking to invest more than my normal $5,000 – $20,000 a month cadence based off cash flow.
-Therefore, the chances of the $181,000 just sitting in my money market account for the rest of the year remains high.
-A 2.625% return is better than a 0.2% money market return.
+Given I wasn’t too bullish on stocks, real estate, or private equity over the next two years, I was thinking of paying down debt.
+Back then, I had normal investing cadence of $5,000 – $20,000 a month.
+Therefore, the chances of the $181,000 just sitting in my money market account for the rest of the year were high.

 Things To Consider Before Paying Down Extra Principal